starknet-io/starknet.js/www/docs/guides/outsideExecution.md

 |                Account1 | 1000.0      |
 |                Account2 | 1000.0      |

-Now, we can ask to the user to sign on its Ledger some outside transactions :
+Now, we can ask the user to sign on its Ledger some outside transactions:

 ```typescript
 const callOptions: OutsideExecutionOptions = {